vivek-bombatkar/Generative-AI-Learning-Notes/30-RAG.md

 # 30 RAG | Retrieval Augmented Generation

+---

+### RAG (Retrieval-Augmented Generation)
+An architecture that combines information retrieval (e.g., vector search) with generative models to produce contextually accurate responses by injecting external documents into prompts.

+### Embeddings
+Vector representations of text that capture semantic meaning, enabling similarity search in vector databases.

+### Vector Database
+A specialized database for storing and querying embeddings.
+Commonly used in RAG to retrieve semantically similar chunks.

+### Chunking
+The process of splitting large documents into smaller, meaningful segments for embedding and retrieval.

+### Re-ranking
+A post-processing step that refines the list of retrieved documents using ML or heuristics to improve relevance.

+### Hybrid Search
+Combines traditional keyword-based search with vector search to improve recall and precision.

+### Retrieval Pipeline
+A sequence of operations: user input → embed → search → rerank → augment → generate.

+### Context Window
+The maximum number of tokens an LLM can consider in a single prompt.
+Retrieved content must fit this limit.

+---

+## 🧠 RAG Workflow Understanding
+**Prompt:**
+> "Explain step-by-step how Retrieval-Augmented Generation works using embeddings and a vector store."

+---

+## 🔗 Chunking Strategy
+**Prompt:**
+> "Compare fixed, token-based, semantic, and hierarchical chunking strategies.
+When should each be used in a RAG pipeline?"

+---

+## 🧬 Embeddings
+**Prompt:**
+> "What are text embeddings and how are they used in LLM-based retrieval systems like RAG?
+Include example Python code using HuggingFace."

+---

+## 📦 Vector Database Selection
+**Prompt:**
+> "Compare Pinecone, FAISS, Weaviate, and Milvus for use in LLM RAG applications.
+Evaluate based on speed, scalability, hybrid search, and integration."

+---

+## 🔁 RAG Retrieval + Generation Chain
+**Prompt:**
+> "Design a LangChain pipeline that retrieves context from a Qdrant DB and uses Claude to answer the query."

+---

+## 🔍 OpenSearch Integration
+**Prompt:**
+> "Explain how OpenSearch can be used as a vector store in a RAG system.
+Include the steps for uploading documents, indexing, and querying with DSL."

+---

+## 📊 RAG Evaluation
+**Prompt:**
+> "List and describe the key metrics used to evaluate RAG systems, such as context precision, context recall, and faithfulness."

+---

+## 🧪 Prompt for RAG Debugging
+**Prompt:**
+> "How can I validate if retrieved documents are contributing to the model's output?
+What debug techniques are used in LangSmith?"

+---

+## 🎛️ Hybrid Search
+**Prompt:**
+> "Create a hybrid search query that combines keyword match and vector similarity in OpenSearch.
+Describe why it improves performance."

+---

+## 🧠 Chain of Thought in RAG
+**Prompt:**
+> "How can chain-of-thought prompting enhance multi-step reasoning in RAG applications?
+Provide an example prompt."

+---

+## 🔐 Fine-Grained Access Control
+**Prompt:**
+> "Explain how OpenSearch uses FGAC to secure access to vector search queries in a RAG application."

+---

+## 🛡️ Security Prompt
+**Prompt:**
+> "What security layers should be added when deploying a production-grade RAG system?
+Discuss VPC, IAM, FGAC, and Cognito."

+---

+## AWS Workshop Notes

 Before a text generation model is able to answer questions and we can take advantage of a RAG architecture, the documents must be processed and stored in a document store index, following these steps:

 1. Load the documents